 It’s a good practice to write a thank-you note after the second interview or multiple interviews, even if your interviewer was the same as the first time.
 Writing a second thank-you email can occasionally be challenging because you think you’ve already covered everything in your first letter.

 Don’t give up.
-Writing a thank you email after the second interview will leave a positive impression on the employers.
+After the second interview, writing a thank you email will leave a positive impression on the employers.
 You should always write a letter to stand out among other interviewees.

 Follow the template below when writing a thank you email after the second interview.